phe-sto/CoBOL-GraalVM/article.rst

 Using GnuCOBOL, the C intermediate can be produced with the following command::

-   cobc -C -x mandelbrot.cob
+   cobc -C -x mandelbrotset.cbl

 The project should look like::

    .
-   ├── mandelbrot.c
+   ├── mandelbrotset.c
-   ├── mandelbrot.c.h
+   ├── mandelbrotset.c.h
-   ├── mandelbrot.c.l.h
+   ├── mandelbrotset.c.l.h
-   └── mandelbrot.cob
+   └── mandelbrotset.cbl

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Compiling C to LLVM bytcode